-A common misconception is that the adoption of GM crops have increased the use of pesticides, when just the opposite is true.
+A common misconception is that the adoption of GM crops has increased the use of pesticides when just the opposite is true.
 Overall GM crops, including crops with the “Bt” (Bacillus thuringiensis) trait for insect resistance, have contributed to a 37 percent decrease in pesticide applications.
 Click here to tweet this stat.
 Check it out:

 Source: Plos One

 How?
 Bt crops have been genetically engineered to produce a protein that kills very specific, target insects – like the European Corn Borer – when they attack the plant.
 These proteins only affect specific receptors in the gut of certain target pests and are harmless to humans, mammals and most non-target insects.